Windows Build Instructions

 set GALLIUM_PRINT_OPTIONS=1

-can cause the runtime to
+SWR_PRINT_INFO can cause the runtime to

 emit SWR status.
 Documentation is limited since OpenSWR